Osteomyelitis

 Patients with chronic osteomyelitis will present with localised ongoing bone pain and non-specific infection symptoms (e.g. malaise or lethargy).
 There may be a draining sinus tract and they may have difficulties in mobility.

-Blood tests can often show normal inflammatory markers and negative blood cultures; positive cultures from any sinus tract are often contaminants.
+Blood tests can often show normal inflammatory markers and negative blood cultures, and positive cultures from any sinus tract are often contaminants.

 Surgical management involves local bone and soft tissue debridement for definitive source control, alongside extensive long-term antibiotic therapy.

-This will then likely need complex staged reconstruction with prolonged rehabilitation, which the patient should be made aware of pre-operatively; alternatively, amputation could be considered if the patient would not suitable reconstruction.
+This will then likely need complex staged reconstruction with prolonged rehabilitation, which the patient should be made aware of pre-operatively; amputation may be considered in advanced cases.

 Key Points

-• Patients present with severe constant localised pain, often with an associated low grade pyrexia
+- Patients present with severe constant localised pain, often associated with low-grade pyrexia

-• Gold standard diagnosis is from culture from bone biopsy at debridement, however MRI imaging can help make the definitive diagnosis
+- Gold standard diagnosis is from culture from bone biopsy at debridement, however MRI imaging can help make the diagnosis